-Testing shall be carried out in an environment that resembles as closely as possible the environment in which the product would be used.
-If a usability laboratory is used, the normal conditions of use shall be simulated.
-If tested in the field, a controlled set of users and tasks shall be analysed.
+a) Testing shall be carried out in an environment that resembles as closely as possible the environment in which the product would be installed.
+If a usability laboratory is used, the normal conditions of installation shall be simulated.

-If goal attainment while using the product could be adversely affected by particular environmental conditions, it may be appropriate to carry out the testing in those conditions in order to be assured of high levels of ease of operation at all times.
+If installation of the product could be adversely affected by particular environmental conditions, it may be appropriate to carry out the testing in those conditions in order to be assured of high levels of successful installation at all times.

-EXAMPLE Normally used in cold weather by people wearing gloves.

-If the product is normally used in a stressful environment, this should be reproduced.

-EXAMPLE A noisy environment or time pressure to take a photo.
+- EXAMPLE 1 Normally installed in cold weather by people wearing gloves. - b) Provide access to a help line or internet help, if provided for the product. - c) Provide any tools that are specified in the instructions, or that the user is expected to possess. - NOTE Tools may be included with the product. - If the product is normally installed in a stressful environment, this should be reproduced. - EXAMPLE 2 A noisy environment or time pressure to configure the product.